 Diabetes is a condition that can be treated but can’t be cured.
 You can still live a long and healthy life.
 All forms of diabetes have been treatable since insulin became available in 1921.
 Type 1 diabetes is treated with insulin, exercise and diet.
 Weight reduction, diet and exercise is the first line of treatment for Type 2 diabetes.
 If these measures do not control the elevated blood sugars, oral medications are used.
 If oral medications are still insufficient, insulin treatment is considered.
 The major goal in treating diabetes is to minimize any increase of blood sugar (glucose) without causing abnormally low levels of blood sugar.
-You can do this by:
+You can do this with:

 Healthy Diet – There is no one specific diet for diabetes.
 Your diet should be low in fat, cholesterol, salt and added sugar.
 It should have lots of complex carbohydrates (whole-grain breads, cereals, etc.), fruits and vegetables.